- Meet our students

 You will learn the tools and strategies for assessing student learning and the extent to which these encourage critical thinking and meet the diverse needs of students.

-You’ll obtain the skills to design and critique curriculum that incorporates DP standards and practices and addresses the objectives of subject specific and core element related learning.
+You’ll obtain the skills to design and critique curricula that incorporates PYP, MYP and/or DP standards and practices, and addresses the objectives of subject specific and core element related learning.

 Who you will learn from